You can reverse prediabetes by changing your diet and lifestyle.

 “Apart from administering insulin, the fastest way to lower your blood glucose is to engage in physical activity,” writes Tracey Neithercott.
 “Exercise results in an increased sensitivity to insulin.
 It causes your muscle cells to take up more glucose, leaving less of it to circulate in your bloodstream during and after the physical activity.”

 If you’re sleep-deprived, you’re just adding to the factors that can raise blood sugar.
 People who don’t get enough rest tend to weigh more and risk being overweight.
-That can bring with it complications, including diabetes, high blood pressure, and cardiovascular disease.
+That can bring with it complications, including diabetes, cardiovascular disease.
 In general, aim for 7 to 8 hours of sleep each night.
 Your body functions better and helps keep blood sugar levels down.

 Remember, you can reverse prediabetes with physical activity and a healthy, balanced diet.
 But up to 30 percent of people with prediabetes will develop full-blown type 2 diabetes within five years if they make no lifestyle changes, estimates the The Centers for Disease Control and Prevention.